6 essential change management tools for 2022

 • Flowcharts

-You also have the option to start using Wrike completely free — regardless of the size of your organization.
+You can also start using Wrike completely free—regardless of your organization’s size.
 If you’re interested in their premium version, you can enjoy a 14-day free trial, and plans start at $9.80 a month per user.

-Should a team member have an essential question for staff from another department, they can simply leave them a message on Wrike.
+If a team member has an essential question for staff from another department, they can leave a message on Wrike.

-Lastly, Wrike has fantastic customer support in place at all times for its users.
-Should you hit a snag with the program, there’s a bustling support community online ready to help you.
-Wrike also has interactive training guides and videos to use whenever you’re getting started.
+Lastly, Wrike offers fantastic customer support for its users at all times.
+Should you hit a snag with the program, a bustling support community online is ready to help.
+Wrike also has interactive training guides and videos for use whenever you’re getting started.

 #4: Giva eChangeManager